Codecademy/docs/content/c/concepts/enums/enums.md

 ---
 Title: 'Enum'
-Description: 'Enum is used to assign custom names to integral constants'
+Description: 'An enum is used to assign custom names to integral constants.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'